Academic Policy 1405.11

 shall furnish the recommendation of the chair/head or dean and any additional records

 that the Provost determines are directly relevant to the appeal.
-The Provost may include
+The Provost may

-the faculty member.
+to the faculty member.

-a written recommendation to the Chancellor on the merits of the dismissal.
+furnish a written recommendation to the Chancellor on the merits of the dismissal.

 - The faculty member may, within five working days of dismissal, appeal the dismissal